dotnet/iot/src/devices/Arduino/README.md

 ## Desktop Requirements

 In order to get an Arduino board working with the PC, you need to Install the Arduino IDE together with the drivers for your board type.
 If you get a simple sketch uploaded and running (such as the blinking LED example) you are fine to start.
 If you're new to the Arduino world, read the introductions at https://www.arduino.cc/en/Guide for a quick start.
-The explanations below assume you have the Arduino board connected trough an USB cable with your PC and you know how to upload a sketch.
+The explanations below assume you have the Arduino board connected through an USB cable with your PC and you know how to upload a sketch.
 Once the sketch has been uploaded, the IDE is no longer required.

 ## Preparing your Arduino
 ### Quick start